MONTYYYYY/profileviewer/README.md

 # Profile Viewer

+# Brief :

+A small app that enables a user to browse profiles.

+Profiles  displayed as simple UI Cards that show a profile photo of a candidate, their name, city they are based in.

+When  a user profile is clicked there is navigation to another page that displays the full user profile.

+Ability to sort, filter and search candidates.

+Fetched dummy data from here - https://randomuser.me/api/?results=50

+Styled-components used.

+# Decisions:

 Mobx + StoreContext

  - I created a mobx store to allow easy handling of data with observables.
 Once an observable variable is modified it will cause a rerendering of the component.